ibowditch/userdocs/_sources/administration.md.txt

 created and stored in the certification section of the sign-in system admin area.
 Similarly, members who are permitted to drive light vehicles (but not heavy vehicles) should have a **PD** certification recorded in their name.

+Make sure you add a certification date to these, to keep a record of when they were granted.

 The **RFD** qualification which goes with this, is issued by the RFS, and is included in the SAP qualifications.
 The {ref}`Member List<memb-list>` shows TD and PD permissions, and these are shown in lower case if RFD is out of date or not available for the driver.